akhilar97-raw/Web-Development-Projects/README.md

 # 💻 Web Development Projects

-A collection of my very basic projects that are built for hands-on experience of my beginner stage.
+A collection of my projects that are built for hands-on experience of my beginner stage.

 ---